yiping-allison/ecs160-fuzz-testing/README.md

 _`--security-opt seccomp=unconfined` is needed if you want to run gdb in docker._

-To use an existing docker container, use the command: `docker start -a -i [containerName]`

-where `-a` represents attach, and `-i` represents interactive shell.
+To run an existing docker container, use the command, `docker start -a -i [containerName]`, where `-a` represents attach, and `-i` represents interactive shell.

 The [docker documentation page for `start`](https://docs.docker.com/engine/reference/commandline/start/) has more explanations on different types of flags and usage types.

-More information about Docker Images and Containers can be found [here](https://stackoverflow.com/questions/23735149/what-is-the-difference-between-a-docker-image-and-a-container).
+More information about Docker Images, Containers, and their differences can be found [here](https://stackoverflow.com/questions/23735149/what-is-the-difference-between-a-docker-image-and-a-container).

 ---

 ## :rabbit: AFL -- [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/)

+**If you're using our provided `aflCompat` to run our program, the `makefile` included within the folder automatically compiles and runs the program for you.
+[See here](email-to-our-testing-team).**

 To compile the program using AFL, use the command: `afl-clang -g -o csv_read csv_sample.c`

+`afl-clang` is a special compiler which allows the AFL program to record statistics, etc.

 Run the program with: `afl-fuzz -i afl/in -o afl/out -- ./csv_read @@`